 Many people don’t consider that their carbon footprints are influenced by what they do on holiday in those destinations.
 “That’s why we would always recommend travelling to locations that are ECO-certified and staying in accommodations that take climate action seriously.”

-Hotels all around the world are taking steps towards becoming carbon neutral, but here are three luxurious escapes doing their bit for the environment that are worth a visit.
+Hotels all around the world are taking steps towards becoming carbon neutral, but here are three luxurious escapes in Australia doing their bit for the environment that are worth a visit.

 1. Daintree Ecolodge, Queensland